AjayaRamachandran/AjayaRamachandran/README.md

 ###### I'm a big fan of coding, and I'm always looking for new things to learn!

-My plans for 2024:
+My Future Plans:

-- ☐ Publishing Powerscore Tracker Webapp 📊
+- Publishing Powerscore Tracker Webapp 📊
-- ☐ Post-Focus in C++ 💻
+- Post-Focus in C++ 💻
-- ☐ NN-Assisted File Explorer 📁
+- NN-Assisted File Explorer 📁

 Long-term Goals:
-- ☐ Become fluent in C++, as well as JS
+- Become fluent in C++, as well as JS
-- ☐ Get an understanding of Neural Networks and LinAlg basics
+- Get an understanding of Neural Networks and LinAlg basics
-- ☐ Become acquainted with Swift (at least at a basic level)
+- Become acquainted with Swift (at least at a basic level)

 ------